— filed under: eWashtenaw Quicklink

 Message from Verna J. McDaniel,

 I am proud to be a part of this organization built upon Guiding Principles, Core Competencies and a vision of being world class.
 I plan to build upon the knowledge and experience which has enabled this organization to become a world class service provider.
 I will uphold this legacy by reminding myself and my team, every day, why we’re here – steadfast dedication to servicing the public and a commitment to excellence.
-This commitment is more important than ever given the current economic climate.
+This commitment to excellence has guided us through the tough economic times we’ve experience these past several years, and has helped us recover and put us back on the path of success.

 Verna J. McDaniel